Ding Jiaxi: Second arrest and imprisonment (2019—present)

-In June 2022, Ding and Xu Zhiyong were given prison sentences for 14 and 12 years, respectively, after a closed-door trial in June 2022.
+In June 2022, Ding and Xu Zhiyong were given prison sentences for "subversion of state power" for 14 and 12 years, respectively, after a closed-door trial in June 2022.
 The convictions were described as farcical by Human Rights Watch.

-Imprisonment

 In 2024, Freedom House reported that Ding's communication with family members have been restricted to letters.
 Prison authorities told Ding's wife to "forget about it, Ding will never be allowed a phone call with you."

 International response

 Before Ding's conviction, on 18 March 2022 ahead of the EU-China summit, NGOs including Human Rights Watch, World Uyghur Congress, and Front Line Defenders sent a joint letter to the Presidents of the European Commission and European Council, urging the EU and its member states to, among other things, publicly call for the release of detained human rights defenders in China, including Ding.

 The United Nations High Commissioner for Human Rights Volker Türk stated in April 2023 that "I am very concerned that two prominent human rights defenders in China – Ding Jiaxi and Xu Zhiyong – have been sentenced to lengthy prison terms, at variance with international human rights law standards."